mimemagicrb/mimemagic/README.md

 MimeMagic is a library to detect the mime type of a file by extension or by content.
+It uses the mime database provided by freedesktop.org (see http://freedesktop.org/wiki/Software/shared-mime-info/).

 [![Build Status](https://secure.travis-ci.org/minad/mimemagic.png?branch=master)](http://travis-ci.org/minad/mimemagic) [![Code Climate](https://codeclimate.com/github/minad/mimemagic.png)](https://codeclimate.com/github/minad/mimemagic)